What is travel insurance, and why is it necessary?

 Many of us “go crazy” because of the hectic work.
 Sometimes it can affect our journey, for example, losing our passport or ticket.
 In such an absurd situation, insurance for loss of foreign passports and travel documents can help us.

 “Well, I agree, I need insurance.
-How do I get it?”
+How to get travel insurance?”

 Also, note that there are both standard and individual insurance.
 If you are planning to live in extreme conditions, have some health issues, or are in pregnancy, personal insurance is more advisable.